jsafrane/openlmi-doc/doc/mof/CIM_PowerManagementCapabilities.rst

     16=Power Cycle (Off - Hard Graceful), equivalent to Power Cycle (Off - Hard) but preceded by a request to the managed element to perform an orderly shutdown.

-    17=Diagnostic Interrupt (INIT), equivalent to Diagnostic Interrupt (NMI) but performed by an INIT switch instead because the NMI signal is masked.

     ..=DMTF Reserved.

     0x7FFF..0xFFFF = Vendor Specific.